-Minor Requirements: Professional Tennis Management.
+Minor and Instructor Certificate Requirements: Professional Tennis Management.
 Acceptance into the Minor in Professional Tennis Management program does not require a specific level of playing ability in addition to the regular admission requirements by the university.
-The PTM Minor consists of 18 s.h. and other required certifications and assessments:
+The PTM Minor consists of 18 credits and other required certifications and assessments: